pascuas/project3-backend/planning/readme.md

 - Talking points drop down menu
 - Animated timer
 - Multiple use timer (save and use schema again)
-- Event when timer runs out (like confetti, alert, message) and also a way to turn it off

 ## Components - Descriptions
 - React hooks, states, etc
 - Routes